Throughout the world, different cultures have their own unique remedies for treating ailments and staying healthy.

 Scientists are beginning to turn their attention to indigenous peoples around the world to learn about the local natural remedies these populations have used for generations.
 This knowledge is proving useful for treating many types of sickness, and preventing many others.

 Some people may scoff at herbal remedies as silly folklore, but many natural remedies are continually proven by science to be just as effective as manufactured drugs.
-There are hundreds of thousands of plants around the world, and most, if not all, may be of use to us when it comes to improving our health.
+There are hundreds of thousands of plants around the world, and most, if not all, may be of use to us when it comes to improving our health, like the countless terpenes in essential oils, among other products, that can be explored as natural remedies.

 If you’re looking for a more natural approach to healing, check out these fascinating ingredients provided by Mother Nature that many people around the world swear by.